holon-platform/platform/CONTRIBUTING.md

 Is there already an issue that addresses your concern?
 Do a bit of searching in each repository _issues_ section to see if you can find something similar.
 If you do not find something similar, please create a new issue before submitting a pull request unless the change is truly trivial (for example, typo fixes).

+## Solve only one problem per patch

+Please solve only one problem per path and separate each logical change into a separate patch.
+For example, if your changes include both bug fixes and performance enhancements, separate those changes into two or more patches.

+If one patch depends on another patch in order for a change to be complete, note "this patch depends on patch X" in your patch description.

+When dividing your change into a series of patches, take special care to ensure that the project builds and runs properly after each patch in the series.

 ## Sign the Contributor License Agreement

 Before we accept a patch or pull request we will need you to [sign the Contributor License Agreement](https://holon-platform.com/cla/sign).
 Signing the contributor's agreement does not grant anyone commit rights to the repository, but it does mean that we can accept your contributions, and you will get an author credit if we do.